Wi-Fi and connection issuesUpdated 13 days ago

 Setup error codes in the app

-If you see an error code in the setup process, usually a 4 letter code (see below), you can troubleshoot as follows.
-If there is no error code or your error code is not one of these, get in contact with us at [email protected]
+If you see an error code in the setup process, usually a 4-letter code (see below), you can troubleshoot as follows.
+If there is no error code or your error code is not one of these, get in touch with us.

 AUTH